Seq # 362120100

 Caterpillar

-The dark green caterpillar has small black-green pinacula.
-She has a shiny black head.
-The prothoracic plate is black, the anal plate is black or greenish brown with black markings.
-The thoracic legs dark gray or black.
+Dark green abdomen with small black-green pinacula.
+A shiny black head, black prothoracic plate, and anal plate black or greenish brown with black markings.
+Thoracic legs are dark gray or black.

 Mine